AlexanderVikenfalk/Portfolio/README.md

 #### Author: Alexander Vikenfalk

 #### About this project:
-This is the 5 version of my portfolio.
-I've been trying to take as much as possiblee into consideration when making this version.
+This is the first version of my portfolio.
+I've been trying to take as much as possible into consideration.
 I've listened carefully to friends and colleagues when it comes to design choices.
 I've also focused a lot on responsivness and browser compatibility.

 #### Technologies used:
 * **React.js** I intend to expand the site in the future and therefore I've choosen react for structure.